Home Compare CFG vs FHN

 Citizens Financial Group vs First Horizon: Which Stock Looks Stronger in 2026?

-First Horizon holds the cleaner structural position, with the lead spread across profitability and growth.
-Citizens Financial does not offset that deficit through any equally strong structural edge elsewhere.
+First Horizon holds the cleaner structural position, with the lead spread across profitability and stability.
+Citizens Financial still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON